Thalappil Pradeep: Fellowships and recognitions

-Views on nanotechnology

 Pradeep has been advocating the use of noble metal-based nanotechnology for purifying the environment.
-As scientific understanding of the health effects of contaminants increases, it is likely that their allowed limits will be continuously revised.
+As scientific understanding of the health effects of contaminants increases, it is likely that their allowed limits will be revised continuously.
 The contaminants levels are expected to reach molecular limits in the years to come.
 This implies that the technologies we use have to become molecule-specific and nanotechnology becomes the obvious choice.
 Such technologies have to combine with many others for a sustainable society.

-Several such pointers are suggested.
+Editorial and professional service

+Pradeep serves or has served on the editorial boards of journals including Nanoscale, Nanoscale Horizons, Chemistry of Materials, ACS Nano, ACS Environmental Science & Technology, Analytical Chemistry, Chemical Communications, ACS Applied Materials and Interfaces, and npj Clean Water, and has been an associate editor of ACS Sustainable Chemistry & Engineering and ACS Sustainable Resource Management.
+He has served on government and institutional advisory bodies in India, including committees of the Department of Science and Technology, the Scientific Advisory Council to the Prime Minister, and the Ministry of Jal Shakti's Department of Drinking Water and Sanitation, and has chaired the Board of Governors of the Institute of Nano Science and Technology, Mohali (2021–2024).
+He has been the Convener of Higher Education Reforms Commission of the Government of Kerala during 2020-2022.
+He has been the Vice President of the Indian Society for Mass Spectrometry since 2014.